 - creating engaging learning spaces

 - Whole Child Development

 All campuses have selected activities that highlight these practices.
-We target these building blocks in our instruction and through welcoming rituals, engaging practices, and optimistic closures.
-As we continue to develop SEL in our schools, we hope to continue to add more approaches to our schools.
+We target these building blocks in our instruction and through the three signature practices:

 Making a calm home environment